Giving Up On Life: What It Means For Your Mental Health

 Make amends in relationships

-If you have experienced a difficult breakup, it can be taxing to deal with your emotions.
+If you have experienced a difficult breakup, intense emotions can be taxing.
 Try to start processing your feelings.
 Make new friends, when it is still too soon to consider new dating relationships.
 You can connect with people in your neighborhood, plan outings with old friends, or join a meetup group to get started.

 Save money

 Although not everyone can save money, saving any amount may be better than saving none.
 When you have extra money, find coins on the street, or receive a cash gift, consider placing it in a jar or box to save for emergencies or special events.
-Saving money may reduce stress by giving you a buffer to your fears.
+Saving money may reduce stress by providing you a financial buffer.
 If you're afraid of not having money for an emergency, saving money may relieve this fear.

 Getty/AnnaStills